Demystifying the Ruby GC

 Thanks heaps for catching it, did you see anything interesting in the output?
 Curious to see what kind of numbers are out there, how many allocs do you get per request?

-Kyrylo Silin over 10 years ago
+Kyrylo Silin almost 11 years ago

 Kyrylo Silin